chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - OCaml had too many problems for him as a new learner; productivity only seemed possible if someone else on a team already knew it [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - Stagnation / slow down of language/ecosystem development was a factor in author's decision [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - It seems author's project was heavy on the UI and speed was important.
 PS React-based frameworks were significantly slower than solutions from other languages, making PS a deal-breaker [PureScript_vs_ReasonML_Bucklescript_in_2018]
-- Had project required less UI and more complex calculations where type-safety shines brightly, author would have suck with it [PureScript_vs_ReasonML_Bucklescript_in_2018]
+- Had project required less UI and more complex calculations where type-safety shines brightly, author would have stuck with it [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - Clojurescript was fast without boilerplate-y code and useful testing libraries [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - Author still found Typescript + Rambda + Immutable.js to be best **overall** solution.
 While admitting that it's not best in each aspect, the combination of it had the best environment for author.
 [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - Seems OCaml / ReasonML / BuckleScript has a minor documentation problem of its own?
 [PureScript_vs_ReasonML_Bucklescript_in_2018]